 Since that first effort many years ago, I have worked extensively with my brother Jae, an award winning videographer and founder of the Almost Famous Film Festival.
 In 2011 it was time to give film making a solid go.
 I sold most everything I own, purchased a Canon 60D, light kit, Rhode Pro mic, and hit the road.
 I engaged in educational, sci-fi, and documentary filmmaking in North America, Europe, the Middle East, and Africa, each granting me a different means of viewing the world.
-In 2013 I was granted opportunity to work with LIGO, the NSF funded research organization which after more than thirty years in development, in September of 2015 detected the merging of two black holes.
+In have since 2013 been honoured to work with LIGO, the NSF funded research which on September 14, 2015, after more than thirty years of preparation detected the merging of two black holes.
 I have brought to fruition three films which have been shown around the world, in classrooms, lecture halls, and science museums.

 When I am behind the camera, I have no choice but to shut up and listen.
 I ask questions only long enough to open the flood gate that awaits within.
 I have learned, through my work in film around the world, that everyone has a compelling story to share.
 It is not just the adventurers, the founders, the leaders, but also those who are living life day to day that have a story worth telling.